 Assets capitalized have an original cost of \$5,000 or more per unit and over three (3) years of useful life.
 Depreciation has been calculated on each class of depreciable property using the straight-line method.
 Estimated useful lives are as follows:

-Equipment 3 years
+Equipment 3 Years

-Furniture 5 years
+Furniture 5 Years

-Leasehold Improvements Length of remaining lease
+Leasehold Improvements Length of Remaining Lease

+Right-To-Use Assets Shorter of length remaining on lease

+or useful life